CLSherrod/clsherrod.github.io/_posts/2008-11-25-my-attitude-of-gratitude.md

 date: 2008-11-25
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
-- business
+  - gratitude
-permalink: "/my-attitude-of-gratitude/"
+permalink: /my-attitude-of-gratitude/
 ---
 I recently received an email reply to why I was blessed last week.
 I had sent out an email where I was blessed to have so much going on.
 I was in a top 36 selling book on Amazon last week.
 So a subscriber emailed me back explaining every major heartbreak in their life.
 I emailed her back asking what she was grateful for.